nogginbox/NogginAuth/Noggin.NetCoreAuth/readme.txt

 ﻿Readme

-See https://github.com/NogginBox/NogginAuth for full instructions on how to get going.
+See http://coreauth.nogginbox.co.uk for full instructions on how to get going.

+Source code available at https://github.com/NogginBox/NogginAuth